Rip current

 As seen from above, this shows how a rip current works.
 Breaking waves cross a sand bar off the shore.
 The pushed-in water can most easily travel back out to sea through a gap in the sand bar.
 This flow creates a fast-moving rip current.

 A rip current (or just rip) is a specific type of water current that can occur near beaches where waves break.
-A rip is a strong, localized, and narrow current of water that moves directly away from the shore by cutting through the lines of breaking waves, like a river flowing out to sea.
+A rip is a strong, localized, and narrow current of water that moves directly away from the shore, cutting through the lines of breaking waves, like a river flowing out to sea.
 The force of the current in a rip is strongest and fastest next to the surface of the water.

 Rip currents can be hazardous to people in the water.
 Swimmers who are caught in a rip current and who do not understand what is happening, or who may not have the necessary water skills, may panic, or they may exhaust themselves by trying to swim directly against the flow of water.
 Because of these factors, rip currents are the leading cause of rescues by lifeguards at beaches.
-In the United States they cause an average of 71 deaths by drowning per year between 2013 and 2022.
+In the United States they have caused an average of 71 deaths by drowning per year between 2013 and 2022.

-A rip current is not the same thing as undertow, although that term is used incorrectly when referred to a rip current.
+A rip current is not the same thing as undertow, the subsurface seaward current of water brought ashore by waves, with which a rip is sometimes confused.
 Contrary to popular belief, neither rip nor undertow can pull a person down and hold them under the water.
 A rip simply carries floating objects, including people, out to just beyond the zone of the breaking waves, at which point the current dissipates and releases everything it is carrying.